Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/query-nested-properties.markdown

 ```

 {{% note %}}
-Other properties (if any) in **address** which are not part of the criteria are ignored in the matching process.
+Other properties (if any) in **address** that are not part of the criteria are ignored in the matching process.
 {{%/note%}}

 The number of levels in the path is unlimited.